openforis/sepal-doc/docs/source/cookbook/classification.rst

 .. thumbnail:: ../_images/cookbook/classification/import-training-csv-class.png
     :group: classification-recipe
-    :title: Import a csv file in SEPAL as training data.
+    :title: Import a .csv file in SEPAL as training data.

-Click on :btn:`<fas fa-chevron-left> next` to add the data to the model.
+Select :btn:`<fas fa-chevron-left> next` to add the data to the model.
 SEPAL will provide a summary of the classes in the legend of the classification and the number of training points added by your file.

-The :btn:`<fas fa-check> Done` button will finish the uploading procedures.
+Selecting the :btn:`<fas fa-check> Done` button will complete the uploading procedure.

 .. thumbnail:: ../_images/cookbook/classification/import-training-csv-summary.png
     :group: classification-recipe
-    :title: Import a csv file in SEPAL as training data.
+    :title: Import a .csv file in SEPAL as training data.

 GEE table
 #########

 By selecting :btn:`Earth Engine Table`, SEPAL will request a file from your computer in :code:`.csv` format.
 The file needs to provide two pieces of information: geographic coordinates and class value.

-The process is nearly the same as found in the documentation above discussing csv tables.
+The process is nearly the same as found in the documentation above discussing .csv tables.
 The only difference should be the geometry column, as GEE assets usually embed a :code:`.goejson` column by default.
 If this column exists, it will be autodetected by SEPAL.

-For the other steps, please reproduce what was presented in the CSV section.
+For the other steps, please reproduce what was presented in the .csv section above.

 .. thumbnail:: ../_images/cookbook/classification/import-training-gee-coords.png
     :group: classification-recipe